 Van Gogh Used An Easel To Paint

-We know that Vincent Van Gogh also used an easel to paint many of his paintings.
-We know he would often take that easel outside to paint en Plein air.
+We know that Vincent Van Gogh also used an easel to paint many paintings.
+We know he often took that easel outside to paint en Plein air.

 In a letter to his brother Theo in 1889, we get a glimpse of how he would use the easel with his paintings: